MaxSvargal/cascade/dspec/cfv_consumer_directives.dspec.md

 }

 directive cfv_consumer_directives.InspectorTabImplementation {
+    id: "CFV_DIR_INSP_001"
     title: "Directive for Implementing Consolidated Inspector Tab Renderers"
     target_tool: "HumanDeveloper_React_CascadeVisualizerConsumer"
-    description: "Guidance for implementing the consolidated inspector tab architecture with better separation of concerns."
+    description: "Guidance for implementing the consolidated inspector tabs: Source, Properties, and Debug & Test, using their respective props (cfv_models.InspectorSourceTabProps, cfv_models.InspectorPropertiesTabProps, cfv_models.InspectorDebugTestTabProps)."
     default_language: "TypeScriptReact"

-    common_props_usage: {
-        selectedElement: "Access `selectedElement: cfv_models.SelectedElement | null` to get context.
-Check `selectedElement.sourceType` and `selectedElement.data` for specific content.",
-        moduleRegistry: "Use `moduleRegistry: cfv_models.IModuleRegistry` for synchronous lookups: `getLoadedModule`, `getComponentSchema`, `resolveComponentTypeInfo` etc. Do not attempt to modify registry state directly."
-    }

     tab_priority_and_defaults: {
         default_tab: "Source tab should be the default active tab when an element is selected.",
-        tab_order: "Tabs should appear in order: Source, Properties, Debug & Test",
+        tab_order: "Tabs should appear in order: Source, Properties, Debug & Test.",
-        visibility_rules: "Source tab always visible when element selected.
-Properties tab visible for component nodes.
-Debug & Test tab visible when trace data available or in test mode."
+        visibility_rules: "Source tab: Always visible when an element (node, edge, list item with module context) is selected.
+Properties tab: Visible for step/trigger nodes that have a `componentSchema.configSchema`.
+Debug & Test tab: Visible when `props.currentFlowFqn` is set, allowing flow-level operations, or when an executable element (trigger, step) within that flow is selected."
     }

     source_tab_guidance: {
-        // For renderInspectorSourceTab - Full module YAML source viewer with syntax highlighting
+        // Props received: cfv_models.InspectorSourceTabProps (selectedElement, moduleRegistry)
-        purpose: "Primary tab showing full module YAML context with syntax highlighting and selected element highlighting.",
+        purpose: "Primary tab showing full module YAML content with syntax highlighting and selected element highlighting.",
-        content_scope: "Display the complete module YAML that contains the selected element, with the selected element highlighted.",
+        content_scope: "Display the complete `rawContent` of the module identified by `props.selectedElement.moduleFqn` (fetched via `props.moduleRegistry.getLoadedModule`).",
         syntax_highlighting: "Use highlight.js with YAML syntax highlighting for professional code display.",
-        highlighting: "Highlight the selected element's section within the full module YAML for context using highlight.js line highlighting or custom CSS.",
+        highlighting: "Highlight the section of YAML corresponding to `props.selectedElement.data.dslObject` within the full module content.
+This might involve parsing `props.selectedElement.data.dslObject` to get line numbers if the DSL object itself doesn't contain them, or using a YAML library that supports source mapping.",
         navigation: "Provide navigation within the YAML (line numbers, search, folding) for large modules.",
         diff_view: "When in editing mode, show diff between original and modified YAML.",
         export_options: "Provide options to copy YAML sections or export the full module.",